 Auchindoun Castle stands in a superb defensive location at a height of nearly 1,000ft just over two miles south east of Dufftown.
 Immediately to the south and east the ground falls away steeply into the valley of the River Fiddich, and the location offers control over one of the main routes south from Speyside into Aberdeenshire, today followed by the A941.

 And it is from the A941 that Auchindoun Castle can be reached.
-As the road climbs south after turning off the A920 not far from Dufftown itself, a signposted track ascends to the left just short of a pull off where a car can be left.
-It is then a half mile walk up this track and along an offshoot to an old farmstead before a final few hundred yards skirting fields along an obvious path to the open land around the castle itself.
+As the road climbs south after turning off the A920 not far from Dufftown itself, a signposted track ascends to the left.
+When we last visited the only parking was in a pull off beside the main road.
+We understand that since then a parking area has been constructed at the top of the track.
+From the track you follow an offshoot to an old farmstead before a final few hundred yards skirting fields along an obvious path to the open land around the castle itself.
 Good footwear is recommended, especially for the last stretch of track which can be pretty muddy after bad weather.